The life of a Dutch Master

 What was the Dutch Golden Age?

 The period known as the Dutch Golden Age was a time of unprecedented economic prosperity.
 In the 17th century, the Netherlands’ shipbuilding and seafaring skills made it possible for explorers to travel the world and bring back exotic flavours, ceramics and other goods that could be traded for large profits.
 During this time, Amsterdam began the world’s first stock exchange and listed its first company, the Dutch East India Company (VOC), an extraordinary advancement for 1602.
-The city’s wealth gave rise to artists like Rembrandt and his contemporaries, whose works were commissioned by merchants.
-This era also marked a change in artistic tastes, as subject matters shifted towards seascapes, naval scenes and portraits that celebrated prominent figures, rather than biblical scenes.
+While the early part of the century was marked by the Thirty Years' War, which ended in 1648, the remaining years were peaceful.
+The country became a formidable maritime and economic power with Amsterdam positioned as a dominant trading centre.
+The city’s wealth gave rise to artists like Rembrandt and his contemporaries, whose works were commissioned by affluent merchants.
+At the same time, a tolerant intellectual culture attracted scientists, philosophers, mathematicians and creative thinkers from across Europe, leading to significant advances in the arts.
+The subject matter of paintings began to shift towards depictions of daily life, seascapes, naval scenes and portraits that celebrated prominent figures, rather than biblical scenes, as can be seen in Rembrandt’s groundbreaking works from the period.
+Influenced by Italian painters, Rembrandt went on to master three mediums: painting, drawing and printmaking.

 Experience Rembrandt’s legacy in Amsterdam